yaeleiferman/Data_Science_Portfolio/README.md

 ### SQL and Tableau Air Traffic Analysis

 Conducted SQL queries and analysis in MySQL Workbench to answer specific business questions about flight and airport data.
-Then used this same data to create an interactive Tableau presentation to convey actionable insights and allow others to derive new insights in real time.
+Then used this same data to create an [interactive Tableau presentation](https://public.tableau.com/views/AirTrafficPresentation/Dashboard-Delays_and_Cancellations?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to convey actionable insights and allow others to derive new insights in real time.

 ### Statistics and Public Health

 Used mosquito data from Chicago to compute the probability of finding West Nile Virus at any particular time and location.
 I cleaned the data and did thorough EDA using numpy, pandas, matplotlib, and seaborn, then conducted a statistical analysis using scipy and statsmodels.

+### AWS Data Exchange

+Collaborated with UX designers and software engineers to provide AWS professionals with data-backed feature improvements to AWS Data Exchange.